elk-audio/elk-docs/documents/elk_examples_overview.md

 ## ELK Multi FX Example

-This example contains the following files:
+This example requires the following files:

 1. elk_multi_fx.json - the Sushi configuration file.
 2. elk_multi_fx_open_stage_control_gui.json - the Open Stage Control GUI.
 3. elk_multi_fx_main_app - a python script that acts as a middleman, a 'glue' app, between Sushi and the Open stage control GUI.
+4. [mda-vst2-plugins.tar.gz](https://bitbucket.org/mindswteam/elk-examples/downloads/mda-vst2-plugins.tar.gz) - a build of the MDA VST 2 plugins, containing the effects the example invokes.

 This is a more complex example, demonstrating a simple 'glue' app between Sushi and an external hardware controller or software GUI, to enable 2-way communication between the controller and Sushi, as well as setting parameter values and programs over gRPC.
 An Open Stage Control setup is provided, but the OSC paths are deliberately named so as to mimic those of a hardware control surface set up with Sensei.